xshirl/pokemoncards/project-worksheet.md

     - Change pokemon when pokemon's HP is zero.
     - See end of game when one player has no more pokemon.
 ## POST MVP
-- Creating Game Initialization Page
+- Creating Game Initialization Page - 10 hours
     - shuffling cards
     - displaying backs of cards
     - flipping cards - CSS transitions to show pokemon